-In need of a new car?
-If you’re not paying cash, a buyer is faced with an important decision; buy or lease?
+Looking for a new car?
+There are a lot of decisions that need to be made before making the right purchase.
+If you’re not paying cash, a buyer is faced with an important decision; should I buy or lease a new car?
 Let’s kick the tires on both options.

 Borrowing the Money

 When most people think of getting a new car, the first option that pops into their minds is to get a car loan and purchase the vehicle.
 An outright purchase is the simpler, more common option.

 With a financed car purchase, the process is relatively straightforward.
 Your bank, credit union, or car dealer loans you the money to buy the car, and then you pay them back over time.
 Payments are fixed throughout the duration of your loan, and you’ll pay the cost of the principal and interest.